python/typing/docs/spec/constructors.rst

    callable from the parameters and return type of that method after it is bound to the class.

-3. If the method in step 2 has a return type that is not ``Any`` or a subclass of the class being constructed, the final callable type is based on the result of step 2, and the conversion process is complete.
+3. If the return type of the method in step 2 evaluates to a type that is not a subclass of the class being constructed (or a union that includes such a class), the final callable type is based on the result of step 2, and the conversion process is complete.
+The ``__init__`` method is ignored in this case.
 This is consistent with the runtime behavior of the ``type.__call__`` method.

-4. If the class defines an ``__init__`` method or inherits an ``__init__`` method from a base class other than ``object``, a callable type should be synthesized from the parameters of the ``__init__`` method after it is bound to the class instance.
-The return type of this synthesized callable should be the class itself.
+4. If the class defines an ``__init__`` method or inherits an ``__init__`` method from a base class other than ``object``, a callable type should be synthesized from the parameters of the ``__init__`` method after it is bound to the class instance resulting from step 2.
+The return type of this synthesized callable should be the concrete value of ``Self``.

 5. If step 2 and 4 both produce no result because the class does not define or inherit a ``__new__`` or ``__init__`` method from a class other than ``object``,